ahmedatef1610/ahmedatef1610/README.md

 - I am a software engineer with expertise in Python, Ruby, JavaScript, and various frameworks and technologies.

-- I have a diverse background and experience in multiple fields, including web development, data analysis, machine learning, deep learning, and computer vision.
+- I have a diverse background and experience in multiple fields, including web development, web scraping, data analysis, machine learning, deep learning, and computer vision.
 With a strong foundation in engineering principles from my studies, I bring a comprehensive skill set to my work with a strong problem-solving aptitude and a passion for delivering high-quality solutions allows me to tackle complex challenges.

 - I am motivated, detail-oriented, and have a proven ability to work independently and meet clients' needs.